ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

     2. Select the Bare Metal Server configuration.
        * When you select **Skylake** or **Broadwell**, specify the CPU model and the RAM size.
        * When you select **SAP-certified**, choose one of the preset configurations.
     3. Specify the number of {{site.data.keyword.baremetal_short}}.
-If you are planning to use vSAN as your storage solution, a minimum of 4 {{site.data.keyword.baremetal_short}} are needed.
+If you're planning to use vSAN storage, a minimum of four {{site.data.keyword.baremetal_short}} are needed.
 8. Complete the storage configuration.
   * If you select **vSAN Storage**, specify the disk types for the capacity and cache disks, the number of disks, and the vSAN License edition.
 If you want more storage, check the **High-Performance Intel Optane** box.
   * If you select **NFS Storage** and want to add and configure the same settings to all file shares, specify the **Number of Shares**, **Performance**, and **Size (GB)**.
   * If you select **NFS Storage** and want to add and configure file shares individually, select **Configure shares individually**.
 Then, click the **+** icon next to the **Add Shared Storage** label and select the **Performance** and **Size (GB)** for each file share.
 You must select at least one file share.
   * If you select **Local Disks**, specify the disk count and disk type.
 9. Complete the network interface settings.
-   1. Enter the host name prefix, subdomain label, and root domain name.
+   1. Enter the host name prefix for the instance being provisioned, the subdomain label, and the root domain name.
 For a secondary instance, the domain name is automatically completed.
    2. Select the network setting of either **Public and Private Network** or **Private Network Only**.
    3. Select the VLAN settings:
       * If you want to order new public and private VLANs, click **Order New VLANs**.